RILAB/rilab.github.io/markdown/press.md

 * [DuPont press release](http://www2.dupont.com/media/en-us/news-events/july/dupont-recognizes-young-professors.html) mentioning Jeff's DuPont Young Professor award.
 * [Science Friday interview](http://www.sciencefriday.com/blogs/06/11/2012/podcast-6-de-scifri.html?audience=3&series=24) with Jeff on our domestication work (in Spanish)
 * In which Jeff learns not to let the publicists write quotes for him.
 In the [UC Davis Press Release](http://news.ucdavis.edu/search/news_detail.lasso?id=10267) on the HapMap2 papers by Hufford et al. and Chia et al., Jeff is quoted as claiming the work will solve hunger, improve yield, create world peace.
 If only we'd had higher depth sequencing we could have solved the JFK assassination too.
 * [Nature commentary](http://www.nature.com/ng/journal/v44/n7/full/ng.2326.html) on our HapMap2 papers.
+* HapMap2 papers make the [cover](http://www.nature.com/ng/journal/v44/n7/covers/index.html) of Nature Genetics
 * [Genome Web](https://www.genomeweb.com/sequencing/genomeweb-feature-plant-studies-genome-size-poses-unique-challenges) piece on our review of the challenges of crop genomics
+* Our crip genomics review makes the [cover](http://www.nature.com/nrg/journal/v13/n2/covers/index.html) of Nature Reviews Genetics
+* Our review on teosinte makes the [cover](http://www.cell.com/trends/genetics/issue?pii=S0168-9525(12\)X0012-X) of Trends in Genetics

 ###  2011